 The VAT for tourism operators can vary from business to business lot more complex than operators may be able to feasibly handle.
 This complexity may drive some operators to make changes to the way in which they do business.
 Tourism operators will generally find that assuming they breach the threshold for being required to register for VAT, they will need to charge VAT on their fees.
 Even though a significant percentage of their client base will be tourists from offshore.
 The reality is that the authorities are likely to take the view that the service is supplied in the respective GCC state, and that it should therefore be subject to VAT there.

 The major issue for hotels will be the recognition of the time of supply for VAT purposes.
 Traditionally,

 hotel operators tend to recognize income from room revenue at the date of the guest’s arrival at the earliest, although many also, recognize it at the date of departure, based on the premise that prior to that time, the booking may have uncertainties associated with it (the guest may depart earlier or later than their booking may initially indicate.

 If any domestic flight is undertaken with the GCC, most flights would be expected to be zero-rated on the basis that they are international flights.
 The issues and complexities that arise typically do so as a result of the various ‘non-airfare’ charges made to customers, and other fringe operations that airlines often engage in outside of their core operations of transporting people and goods around.
 One of the more obvious examples would be their participation in frequent flier programs on the revenue side.

 VAT in Kuwait: Overall Impact on Tourism Industry

-Looking for a provider to manage your VAT Compliant Accounting?
+Looking for a provider in Kuwait to manage your Travel Accounting?

 When you choose the right VAT solution and provider, your travel business will not only just save time and money, it will provide a robust powerhouse of financial data that will help your organization respond to the ever-changing market conditions.